 Section 4.
 Special Meetings.
 Special meetings of the Board of Directors may be held at any time and at any place upon call of the President or a simple majority of the members of the Board of Directors.

 Section 5.
 Board Meeting Quorum.
 A simple majority of the Directors shall constitute a quorum.
 If less than the majority of the Directors is present at a meeting, the meeting will be adjourned without further notice.

 Section 6.
 Notice.
 Notice of all meetings of the Board of Directors shall be given by the Secretary or President to each Director no less than five days prior to the date of the meeting.
 At any special meeting, only such business shall be transacted as was specified in the notice thereof.

 Section 7.
 Removal.
 The Board of Directors shall have the power to remove any board member for cause by a two-thirds majority vote by the full board.
 Voting must take place in person and shall be done by secret ballot.
 Cause shall be defined by failure of any Director to attend three fourths of the meetings of the Board of Directors during a year.
 If the Board of Directors votes to remove a board member for cause or adopts a resolution accepting any such resignation for absenteeism, the Secretary shall promptly notify such Director of that action.

 Section 1.
 Defined.
 The officers of the DAS shall be a president, a vice president, a secretary, and a treasurer.
-In case of special circumstances, as defined in article VI, only the president and treasurer offices must be filled.
+In case of special circumstances, as defined in Article Six, only the president and treasurer offices must be filled.

 Section 2.
 Election.
 All officers of the DAS shall be elected at the annual meeting of the membership and shall hold office for three years.
 An officer must hold office until their successor is elected.
 Upon removal of an officer, the Board shall appoint to the position any other member of the DAS and that person shall be appointed until the end of the term of the officer who was removed or until the next annual meeting of the membership.